SSWConsulting/SSW.Rules.Content/rules/use-the-common-data-service-connector-instead-of-the-dynamics-365-connector/rule.md

 ---
+seoDescription: "Use the Common Data Service connector instead of Dynamics 365 when creating Flows to ensure compatibility and scalability."
 type: rule
 archivedreason:
 title: Do you use the Common Data Service connector instead of the Dynamics 365 connector when using flows?